tomzx/blog.tomrochette.com-content/agi/item.md

 How can AGI/intelligence emerge out of randomness?

 -----
-Agi philosophy
+AGI philosophy

-is it strange to have made something that hates you
+Is it strange to have made something that hates you?
+- Ava, Ex Machina

 -----